JamDon2/ai-horde-bot/README.md

 ### Deploying Commands

-To deploy the commands, run the following command in the root of the project:
+Install the dependencies with `npm install`, and run the following command in the root of the project:

 ```bash
 npx ts-node-esm src/deploy-commands.ts